By Claudio Resta for VT

 A test of a new type of war, nobody can predict the effects of such weapons in the change of a tactics war doctrine in a new one.

-Such a chancy new possible Vietnam-like war would weaken politically, economically and financially the USA and, in this particular historic juncture, it could lead even to a change of paradigm and who knows even shorten the time to the passing of the torch of the Global Empire or at least of the economical and technological egemony from the United States of America to the Popular Republic of China.
+Such a chance new possible Vietnam-like war would weaken the political, economic, and financially the USA and, in this particular historic juncture, it could lead even to a change of paradigm and who knows even shorten the time to the passing of the torch of the Global Empire or at least of the economical and technological hegemony from the United States of America to the Popular Republic of China.

 A big shift that, like it or not, I think it will near certainly unavoidably happen one day or another.

-And this I think it is a big problem in itself, because it is very difficult if not absolutely possible, to guess anticipately how this big shift can happen in effects in a peaceful, orderly way, with no violence and the respect of the law and of constitutional guarantees.
+And this I think is a big problem in itself, because it is very difficult if not absolutely possible, to guess and anticipate how this big shift can happen in effect in a peaceful, orderly way, with no violence and the respect of the law and of constitutional guarantees.